 Inland Trout and Salmon Regulations and Maps

 These maps are to be used as a general reference only.
-For exact boundaries of regulations on stream Types 1-4, Gear Restricted Streams and lakes managed for trout, refer to the county listings found on pages 48-66 of this guide.
+For exact boundaries of regulations on stream Types 1-4, Gear Restricted Streams and lakes managed for trout, refer to the county listings found on pages 48-66 of the current Michigan Fishing Guide.
 NOTE: Type 1 streams are not listed in the text, but they do appear in green on the maps.
 For a complete listing of all designated trout streams and designated trout lakes, refer to FO-200 and FO-210.

 General trout and salmon regulations for streams not classified by Type: 1-4 (listed above) or Gear Restricted Streams (listed on p.
-48-50).
+48-50 of the current Michigan Fishing Guide).
 Except for streams in the Michigan-Wisconsin Boundary Waters, any other inland stream not classified by Type is open for the entire year with an 8-inch minimum size limit and a 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater, except up to 5 salmon (Chinook or coho) 15 inches or greater may be retained in the daily possession limit on these waters.
 Artificial lures and all types of natural bait may be used.
-Please see pages 28-29 for Michigan-Wisconsin Boundary Waters regulations for regulations specific to that area.
+Please see pages 28-29 of the current Michigan Fishing Guide for Michigan-Wisconsin Boundary Waters regulations for regulations specific to that area.

 General regulations for lakes not classified by Type:

 Except for lakes in the Michigan-Wisconsin Boundary Waters and Sylvania Wilderness Area, any other inland lake not classified by Type is open for the entire year to the taking of trout with an 8-inch minimum size limit and 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater.
 Artificial lures and all types of natural bait may be used.
-See pages 28-29 for Michigan-Wisconsin Boundary Waters and page 30 for Sylvania Wilderness Area regulations.
+See pages 28-29 of the current Michigan Fishing Guide for Michigan-Wisconsin Boundary Waters and page 30 for Sylvania Wilderness Area regulations.